What is a Dental Implant?

 Plano, TX dentist, Dr. Mark Sowell has trained at numerous teaching and postgraduate cosmetic and restorative institutions.
 He is quite skilled and experienced in implant restorations.
 Usually, patients get their implants placed by a surgeon in one office then travel to their general dentist office to get a tooth placed on the implant.

 Dr. Mark Sowell offers a turnkey service, as he is trained to both place the implant and bone graft if needed as well as place the tooth on the implant.
-Dr. Sowell has extensive training and experience in both phases of treatment.
+He has extensive training and experience in both phases of treatment.
 In diagnosing and planning treatment, Dr. Sowell uses CT technology to virtually plan the treatment and placement of the implants.
-Dr. Sowell’s extensive training has resulted in him receiving a Fellowship in the International Congress of Oral Implantoloigists, Master of the Academy of General Dentistry and accreditation in the American Academy of Cosmetic Dentistry.
+His extensive training has resulted in him receiving a Fellowship in the International Congress of Oral Implantoloigists, Master of the Academy of General Dentistry and accreditation in the American Academy of Cosmetic Dentistry.
 Dr. Sowell is both the surgeon and restorative dentist under one roof.

 Schedule a Dental Implant Consultation